Our vision of a just society is one where all of humanity can realize Jesus’ dream that all may have life and have it more abundantly. (John 10:10)

 We embrace our Dominican charism of Veritas (“truth) which compels us to search for and preach truth as it impacts the lives of people and planet—to be a voice that focuses attention on the cry of Earth and the cry of the poor.

 Dominican prayer, study, community, and service are pillars, guideposts, of how we choose to be present in the world.
 This means that we remind ourselves to pray about, study, contemplate, and dialogue in community about social justice issues of this time and place in the history of the world.
 It is in this way that we seek Truth, by listening to witness on Earth and listening for God’s voice on our hearts about matters of the world.

 Individual responses to the call to justice are very personal.
 We respect that the ways of justice preaching and teaching are as varied as each Dominican Sister, each Dominican Associate, and all persons.

+Our justice advocacy aligns with that of other congregations of women religious, the world-wide Order of Preachers, the Roman Catholic Church, and other entities with which we collaborate.
 Essential to supporting God’s work today, we look to the root causes of injustice, collaborating with individuals and other organizations working to raise awareness and provide support when and where we are called.

 We rely on a process that, through dialogue and courage,

-leads us to a deeper understanding of complex areas of injustice;
+leads us to a deeper understanding of complex areas of injustice

-most rooted in racism, sexism, poverty, and oppression that give rise to violence.
+rooted in racism, sexism, poverty, and oppression that give rise to violence.